isomerpages/moe-bedokviewsec/_cca/Performing Arts/Guzheng Ensemble.md

 </tbody>
 </table>
 <h3>CCA Overview &amp; Highlights</h3>
-<p>Bedok View Guzheng Ensemble provides students with the opportunity to
+<p>Bedok View Guzheng ensemble aims to provide a platform for students to
-pick up Guzheng performing skills, and boost their team spirit.
-Through polishing their technical playing skills in every training session, we seek to enable students to achieve excellence.
-We also focus on further developing the members’ values of responsibility and resilience, in order to develop them holistically.&nbsp;</p>
-<p>&nbsp;In 2021, we had meaningful and fulfilling experiences from putting
-in our best efforts to prepare and perform festive pieces during the school’s Chinese New Year Celebration, as well as from our participation in the Singapore Youth Festival (SYF) Arts Presentation.&nbsp;Guzheng members continued to learn and work together as one to bring the group to greater heights.</p>
+venture into the beauty of the Guzheng instrument.
+Our CCA highlights the importance of working cohesively as a team and focuses on improving one another, with seniors actively providing support for new members.</p>
+<p>A typical CCA session consists of preparing for SYF as well as playing
+other songs used for performances.
+A lot of time is taken to refine our techniques and make the song more expressive through movements and dynamic contrasts in the music.
+Beyond music practice, our CCA fosters a strong sense of camaraderie through a variety of activities such as bonding sessions, Teachers’ Day celebration, and farewell party for our graduating seniors.</p>
+<p>In 2023, we participated in the Singapore Youth Festival (SYF) Arts Presentation
+and received the Certificate of Distinction.
+In 2024, our CCA went on an exchange programme with Hougang Secondary School to further enhance our knowledge of Guzheng in Singapore, and gain valuable insights from other students.
+This enabled us to engage with students from other schools and foster new connections.</p>